bparanj/crystal/electronics/design/capacitive-reactance.md

 Procedure:

-1. Set Up the Circuit: Connect the capacitor and resistor in series with the AC power supply.
+1. Set Up the Circuit:

+Connect the capacitor and resistor in series with the AC power supply.

-2. Measure Voltage and Current: Use the oscilloscope to measure the voltage across the resistor and the capacitor.
+2. Measure Voltage and Current:

+Use the oscilloscope to measure the voltage across the resistor and the capacitor.

-3. Vary the Frequency: Adjust the frequency of the AC power supply and observe the changes in voltage and current.
+3. Vary the Frequency:

+Adjust the frequency of the AC power supply and observe the changes in voltage and current.

+PENDING

+Oscilloscope can only show the voltage and current.
+Modification required for the experiment.

-4. Record Observations: Note how the current increases as the frequency increases, indicating the decreasing capacitive reactance.
+4. Record Observations:

+Note how the current increases as the frequency increases, indicating the decreasing capacitive reactance.

 Capacitive reactance (\( X_C \)) decreases with frequency (\( X_C = \frac{1}{2\pi f C} \)), causing the current to increase as the frequency increases.